 Measurement is foundational to assessing the quality, equity, and value of care provided by QHP Issuers to Enrollees.
-Because of this, Covered California uses a variety of HEDIS and CAHPS measures in its assessment of QHP performance, and is developing a robust Healthcare Evidence Initiative to assess further dimensions of quality, equity, and value.
+Because of this, Covered California uses a variety of HEDIS and CAHPS measures in its assessment of QHP performance, as well as and engages in is developing a robust Healthcare Evidence Initiative to assess further assess the dimensions of quality, equity, and value.
 Contractor agrees to work with Covered California to exchange and prioritize feedback on measure development and measure sets.
 This includes measurement refinements related to the National Committee for Quality Assurance (NCQA) Electronic Clinical Data System, the Quality Rating System, and Healthcare Evidence Initiative measures.